Footing the Bill: How to Pay for Your Home Renovation

-Consider this advice on where to obtain money in order to pay for your remodeling project.
+Consider this advice on where to obtain the money you need to pay for a planned remodeling project.

-If you have the cash on hand to pay for your remodeling project, you needn’t read this section.
+If you have the cash on hand to pay for your remodeling project, you don’t need to read this article.
 Most people, however, need to borrow money to underwrite their job.

 Suppose you want to borrow $25,000 to improve your $100,000 home.
 If your original down payment was, say, 25 percent of the purchase price, and your pay-down on the principal since then equals another 25 percent, you own the remaining 50 percent, or half your house.
 That would mean you are an excellent candidate for that loan, since most banks will loan up to 75 percent of the value of an existing house.